Celebration of Scholars 2026

 Showcase Your Work

-This year, the Celebration of Scholars is growing!
-We’ve added new categories and presentation formats so more students, programs, and disciplines can participate.
-If you have a project, performance, innovation, or creative work—there’s now a place for it.
+The Celebration of Scholars has added new categories and presentation formats so more students, programs and disciplines may participate.
+If you have a project, performance, innovation, or creative work — there’s now a place for it.

 How Participating in the Celebration of Scholars Benefits You